 Denmark, Ireland, Norway, and Sweden show a high internal consistency.
 All countries can be found in the same cluster in all performed cluster analysis.

-Japan and Korea have a strong tie among them (94%) and join as partial members of the previous cluster.
+Japan and Korea have a strong tie among them (94%) and join the previous cluster as partial members.

-Australia, Belgium, Luxemburg, Netherlands, and Switzerland form a dense cluster, in which each country shares strong ties to all other countries in the cluster.
+Australia, Belgium, Luxemburg, Netherlands, and Switzerland form a dense cluster in which each country shares strong ties to all other included countries.

-Slovenia and Slovakia have a strong tie, yet less strong than the other clusters of two by 72%.
-The countries have strong and weak ties to cluster 5 and cluster 7.
+Slovenia and Slovakia have a strong tie, yet with 72% less strong than the other two-country clusters.
+The countries have strong and weak ties to clusters 5 and 7.

-France, Israel, Spain, the United Kingdom, and the United States constitute another cluster, in which the tie between the US and France is the only weak one in the cluster.
+France, Israel, Spain, the United Kingdom, and the United States constitute a cluster in which the tie between the US and France is the only weak one.

-Estonia and 9) New Zealand are sole clusters, including only one country.
-Estonia has two weak ties to France and the US and is hence considered a partial member of cluster four.
+Estonia and 9) New Zealand are one-country clusters.
+Estonia has weak ties to France and the US and is hence considered a partial member of cluster four.
 New Zealand has three weak ties to cluster four and is hence considered a partial member in this cluster, too.

-Although nine clusters were clearly distinguished from a methodological point of view, such a solution with clusters covering only one or two countries may not be suitable for most purposes.
-However, our flexible typology is able to go beyond this interpretation.
-The clusters can be condensed based on their partial memberships.
-Four distinct clusters emerge, which have no tie ≥ 50% to each other.
-Figure 1 shows a graphical depiction of the ties between countries and the clusters.
-Only ties between countries ≥ 50% are depicted in the figure.
+Although from a methodological point of view, nine clusters can be clearly distinguished such a solution with clusters covering only one or two countries is not suitable for most purposes.

+Our typology allows to go beyond this interpretation.
+Based on their partial memberships, the clusters can be condensed.
+As a result, we identify four distinct clusters .
+These clusters have no ties ≥ 50% to countries from other clusters and within the four clusters all countries have ties ≥ 50%.
+Figure 1 shows a graphical depiction of the ties between countries and the clusters with only ties ≥ 50% depicted.

 --- FIGURE 1 ABOUT HERE ---

 Figure 1: Network of OECD LTC systems.